A (markets) journal of the plague year | MarketScreener

 WINNERS AND LOSERS

-A breakdown of the best- and worst-performing stocks also tells the story of the pandemic, which has now claimed over 1.6 million lives.
+A breakdown of the best- and worst-performing stocks also tells the story of the pandemic, which has now claimed nearly 2 million lives.

-The boom in working from home and video chat has lifted Zoom 490%.
-Moderna, one of the drug firms delivering a vaccine, is up over 635%, sit-on-your-sofa stocks like Netflix and Amazon have jumped 64% and 75% respectively while the other big trend of the year - electric cars - has seen Tesla surge 683% and its rival Nio charge up nearly 1,000%.
+The boom in working from home and video chat has lifted Zoom 420%.
+Moderna, one of the drug firms delivering a vaccine, is up over 470%, sit-on-your-sofa stocks like Netflix and Amazon have jumped 62% and 77% respectively.

 (Graphic: Electric (vehicle) dreams -